-We talk about “putting out fires” in our day-to-day business; but what about when your job description really does include “fire suppression techniques and practical application”?
-Here are ten things I learned from my first business endeavor, as co-owner (with my late husband) of a fire performance troupe.
+Here are ten lessons I learned from my first business endeavor, as co-owner (with my late husband) of a fire performance troupe.

-Here’s a list of things I learned as an owner/member of a fire performance troupe.
+Here’s a list of the lessons I learned as an owner and member of a fire performance troupe.

-Hours of rehearsal and practice, carefully-laid plans; no matter how much you prepare, you can be at the mercy of wind, weather, performers’ family emergencies, or forgotten equipment.
+Hours of rehearsal and practice, carefully-laid plans; no matter how much you prepare, you can be at the mercy of the wind, weather, performers, family emergencies, or forgotten equipment.
 Always stay flexible, and have a backup plan (or two), and be ready to change your routine at a moment’s notice.

 There are times that in order to pull off something really spectacular, you have to take risks.
 Take every reasonable precaution possible, but at the end of the day, you may have to push the limits.
 Just make sure you don’t risk more than you’re prepared to lose.